-25. Save money on groceries with generic brands
+25. Stick with store brands or generic brands

-So if you’ve avoided generic brands in the past, give them a try.
+If you’ve avoided generic brands in the past, don’t be afraid to give them a try.

 Grocery stores want to sell the foods they stock.
 So when things get close to their sell-by date, they’ll mark them down.

-But you might be wondering whether marked down foods are still “good”.
+That can mean instant savings for you.
+But you might be wondering whether marked-down or clearance foods are still “good”.

 The answer is to check the dates, specifically the: